CryptozombiesHQ/cryptozombie-lessons/2/3-require.md

       }
 ---

 In lesson 1, we made it so users can create new zombies by calling `createRandomZombie` and entering a name.
-However, if users can keep calling this function to create unlimited zombies in their army, the game wouldn't be very fun.
+However, if users could keep calling this function to create unlimited zombies in their army, the game wouldn't be very fun.

-Let's make it so only new players can call this function.
-Players in our game will be able to call it once when they first start the game to create their starting zombie.
+Let's make it so each player can only call this function once.
+That way new players will call it when they first start the game in order to create the initial zombie in their army.

 How can we make it so this function can only be called once per player?
-For that we use `require`.

-`require` makes it so that the function will throw an error if some condition is not true:
+For that we use `require`. `require` makes it so that the function will throw an error and stop executing if some condition is not true:

 ```
-function sayHiToVitalik(string _name) returns (string) {
+function sayHiToVitalik(string _name) public returns (string) {
-  require(_name == "Vitalik"); // throws error if not true
+  // Compares if _name equals "Vitalik".
+Throws an error and exits if not true.
+  // (Side note: Solidity doesn't have native string comparison, so we
+  // compare their keccak256 hashes to see if the strings are equal)
+  require(keccak256(_name) == keccak256("Vitalik"));
+  // If it's true, proceed with the function:
   return "Hi!";
 }
 ```

 If you call this function with `sayHiToVitalik("Vitalik")`, it will return "Hi!".
 If you call it with any other input, it will throw an error and not execute.

-Note that in the above example, we used `==` to check if the two values are equal.

 Thus `require` is quite useful for verifying certain conditions that must be true before running a function.